Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Overview of Persistence Diagrams

-This subsection gives an overview of PDs in the literature.
-The overview is provided for the following purposes: \begin{itemize} \item we provide the details for the definition of $\mathscr{S}_{R,d}^M$, particularly the condition in Eq.~\eqref{Eq: topological invariants boundedness condition}; \item the PD framework is the necessary tool for proving several theorems in this paper (see Appendix \ref{section: appendix, proofs}). \end{itemize} Most of the materials in the overview come from or are modified from \cite{mileyko2011probability} and \cite{turner2013means}.
+In Appendix \ref{The Relationship between PHT and SECT}, we provide an overview of PDs in the literature.
+The overview is provided for the following purposes: \begin{itemize} \item We provide the details of the definition of $\mathcal{S}_{R,d}^M$, particularly Condition \ref{condition: the condition for defining S_{R,d}^M}. \item The PD framework is the necessary tool for several proofs in Appendix \ref{section: appendix, proofs}. \end{itemize} Most of the materials in the overview come from or are modified from \cite{mileyko2011probability} and \cite{turner2013means}.